 Tubing color: Clear tubing.
-Connect the CLEAR tubing from the faucet base stud to the Stage-5 filter's outflow end at point H. (See "Flow -->" arrow on the filter for flow direction.)
+Connect the CLEAR tubing from the faucet base stud to the Stage-5 filter's outflow end at point H. (See "Flow -->" arrow on the filter is the output to faucet at Point Z.)

 Fitting type: Quick Connect: Simply push the Clear tubing into the QC fitting.
 No Inserts, Sleeves or